apr3vau/aprnlp/README.md

 [FOR-LOOP](https://github.com/apr3vau/for-loop) developed by us.
 Please also install that repo while evaluating this system.**

+**For SBCL, the default heap size is not sufficient for training the dependency parser.
+Please increase the heap size, for example, starting SBCL with following argument: **

+	sbcl --dynamic-space-size 4096

 ## Acknowledgement

 Thanks to SBCL for its super efficient compilation.